ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-sg.md

 |`max`|All available space²|❌⁴|

 ¹ On the first disk of the targeted disk group for the OS installation.<br />
-² Space of the disk on which the OS will be installed.<br />
+² Space on the disk on which the OS will be installed.<br />
 ³ A datastore is a disk partition (sometimes also called "container") that ESXi will use to store the virtual machines.
 [More details](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-5EE84941-366D-4D37-8B7B-767D08928888.html).<br />
 ⁴ Customers can still [add a datastore](/pages/bare_metal_cloud/hgrstor2_system_configuration#add-datastore) afterwards on the other disks.

-As you can see, all the space of that installation disk will be used except if you choose the `small` partitioning layout.
+As you can see, `max` partitioning layout doesn't have any datastore.

 > [!primary]
 >